Table of Contents

 One point in favor of this model is the barrel lock, you can easily release your hair if it gets tangled up.
 However, it isn’t made to be a curling iron, so don’t try to use it as one.
 One issue with this model is its low power level and it only puts out 250 watts.
 High heat on this hot air brush is equal to low heat on others.
 Conversely, it does have a cool tip so you can’t burn yourself that way.

 This 1” diameter hot air brush is one of the most expensive on our list.
 For that premium price tag, you get a number of top of the line features.
 It has a built-in ionizer.
-The main feature, though, is the customizable temperature control.
 The ceramic barrel creates even heating.
-One of the reasons we recommend this model is automatic shut-off after one hour.

 It is available in several colors.
 The 1” diameter brush makes this product the best choice for those with short hair or wants ultra-tight curls.
-The ability to modify the temperature in ten-degree increments allows you to work equally well, course or heavy hair.
 It will give you professional results though you’re working with your hair at home.
 The main downside of this product is how easy it is damaged.
 The manufacturer has poor customer service when it is defective out of the box, too.